Join Queries

 | Charlie | History |

-Explanation: Every student-course combination is returned.
+Explanation: Every possible student-course combination is returned - this can get huge fast!

 LATERAL JOIN (PostgreSQL & SQL Server)